hacks-guide/Guide_Vita/docs/creating-an-internal-memory-card.md

 #### Section I - Installing HENkaku and VitaDeploy

-1. Press <Btn btn="confirm" /> on "Install henkaku" to enable homebrew
-1. Press <Btn btn="confirm" /> on "Replace NEAR with VitaDeploy"
+1. Press X on "Replace NEAR with VitaDeploy"
+1. Press Square and wait for the device to reboot
+1. Launch the web browser again
+1. On the HENlo page, press `Unlock my Vita`, then press `Unlock`
-1. Press <Btn btn="confirm" /> on "Exit"
+1. Press X on "Install henkaku" to enable homebrew

 #### Section II - Configuring HENkaku